fcaraujo/NSB..4x.SqlServer.Transport/README.md

 # NSB.4x.SqlServer.Transport

-Project to illustrate how NServiceBus 4.x works using the SqlServer Transport 1.2.5
+.NET Framework 4.7 project illustrating how NServiceBus 4.x can work with SqlServer Transport 1.2.5

+The project is mimicking a Message producer/consumer, storing the queue into a SQL Server (Express) instance.